Q: What the hell is wrong with you?

 Q: Are there types of scenes you find difficult to write?

 A: Love scenes do not come naturally—especially written from the woman’s POV.
 One of my alpha readers complained that there were no love scenes in my romantic thriller.
 I countered that they were implied, and showed her where they were.
 “A girl wants to read about sex, Charlie!”
 I relented and added a few scenes where I felt they needed to be.
 I tried to make them tasteful and refused to include graphic language.
-There’s no throbbing or thrusting in my book, and nothing is moist, flowery, or girthy.
+There’s no throbbing or thrusting in my books, and nothing is moist, flowery, or girthy.
 Oddly, on the very first page, the story begins in the shower, right after a love-making session.
 Washing the gunk off is assumed.
 Compromise.
+There are a few more in The Utopian Arena.

 Q: Who are your dream actors in the film version?

-I’d be more concerned that the scriptwriter(s) would change the story to make it more marketable.
+I’d be more concerned that the screenwriter(s) would change the story to make it more marketable.
+It seems like every damn movie has to climax with a fight scene.
+To be honest, action scenes, while sometimes necessary, and the most boring.
+It’s lazy writing.
 The Shores of Utopia, filmed properly, would be six to ten hours long.
 I’m not naive, I know that’s not happening in the world where my movie would need to compete with billion-dollar weekends of Marvel blockbusters.
 (My movie – ha) For some reason, I think a female director would understand the layers of my story more.

 Q: What’s your biggest fear?